kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidProperties.md

 We therefore have that

 $$
-\Delta V/V=\frac{-\Delta p}{E}=\frac{-(-0.08~\Mpa)}{4509~\Mpa}=1.8\times 10^-5
+\Delta V/V=\frac{-\Delta p}{E}=\frac{-(-0.08~\Mpa)}{4509~\Mpa}=1.8\times 10^{-5}
 $$

 The percent change in volume is therefore 0.0018\%.

 </div>

 As the above example demonstrates, the large bulk modulus of most liquids results in very tiny changes in volume under the types of pressures we expect to normally encounter.
-For this reason, reasons will be treated as incompressible unless stated otherwise.
+For this reason, liquids will be treated as incompressible unless stated otherwise.
 For gases, bulk modulus is rarely used since it is necessary to specify how the temperature changes during the compression.
 The bulk modulus of some common liquids is <a href="https://kdusling.github.io/teaching/Applied-Fluids/PropertiesOfCommonLiquids.html">listed here</a>.

 ## Vapor pressure

 Imagine you have a sealed container half filled with water.
 Some of the water molecules will have sufficient kinetic energy to escape from the surface (evaporate) and other molecules following their escape will re-enter the liquid (condense).
 Over time the system will reach a steady-state where the rates of evaporation and condensation are the same.
 In equilibrium, the pressure exerted by the vapor on the liquid is called the *vapor pressure*.
-It is a property of the fluid and it value will depend on the fluid's temperature.
+It is a property of the fluid depends on the fluid's temperature.

-For example, at room temperature the vapor pressure of water is about 2.4 kPa.
-If the ambient pressure is brought below this value water will boil at room temperature as shown in the following movie.
+For example, at room temperature the vapor pressure of water is about 2.4 kPa (atmospheric pressure is about 101 kPa).
+If the ambient pressure is brought below this value water will boil at room temperature as seen in the following movie.

 <div class="photo" style="width: 500px;">
 <iframe width="427" height="240" src="https://www.youtube.com/embed/739990nm0QY?ecver=1" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>